cheickdo/riskproc/README.md

 # riskproc
-Implementation of a byte addressable RV32I, RV32M compliant RISC-V processor in Verilog
+Implementation of a byte addressable RV32I, RV32M, RV32F compliant RISC-V processor in Verilog

-The implementation currently only supports machine mode execution
+The implementation currently only supports machine mode execution, and does not handle signaling NaN's in floating point interface or provide an interface to implement software handling of floating point exceptions.
+Memory mapping of csr's can be found in the doc section.

 ## Table1.
 Instruction set